-Sibling is a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, foster brother or sister or the child of the parent/carer's partner living in the same family unit in the same family household and address who attends the school.
+Sibling is a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or foster brother or sister living in the same family unit in the same family household and address who attends the school in any year group.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.